waiphyodev/ask-vipassana/memory-bank/progress.md

   - Fixed page height to match viewport exactly with overflow-hidden
   - Changed chat input from sticky to fixed positioning at bottom of screen
   - Increased bottom padding of content area to prevent overlap with fixed input
+- [x] Implemented auto-scroll to bottom on new message (2025-02-28)
+  - Added automatic scrolling when new messages are added to the chat
+  - Ensures the latest message is always visible to the user
+  - Improves user experience by eliminating the need to manually scroll
+  - Implemented with direct scrollTop manipulation for better control
+  - Applied ref to the scrollable container for proper containment

 ## Planned Features
 - [ ] User preferences for UI (font size)